dijital6/redhat-satellite-quickstart/README.md

 **Products**

-This role is built around enabled the Red Hat products you have a subscription entitlement to.
+This role is built around enabling the Red Hat products you have a subscription entitlement to.
 For each product or product group listed it will:
   - enable the product repository
   - create a content view or composite content
   - promote the content view to Library